-Larenti is the most recent adoptee to join The Kids.
+Larenti was a recent adoptee to join The Kids.
 A young cat compared to the other five, I suspect someone dumped him at the lake because he required more than occasional food, water, and attention.

 A neighborhood cat who came to my attention in the middle of 2006, I had seen him around the area for approximately a year before he became a regular.
 He spent the first several months of our relationship being extremely shy and standoffish.
 That’s what at first I took to mean he was a female, although that assumption proved to be wrong.
 (Note that many of the original posts about Larenti refer to him as her.
 That’s because I had no information to the contrary and had made an assumption early on.
 Without significant evidence to prove me wrong, there seemed no reason to change personal pronouns or gender references.)